-Units are 2U, and are 19-inch rack mounted.
-They are available in the following 2 variants:
+Units are available in the following variants:

-- 24 mic/line inputs and 8 line outputs - 12 mic/line inputs and 4 line outputs
+- 12 mic/line inputs and 4 line outputs (XLR) - 24 mic/line inputs and 8 line outputs (XLR) - 48 mic/line inputs and 16 line outputs (XLR) - 32 AES inputs and 32 AES outputs (BNC)

 The units connect to the network via an ethernet port on the rear of the unit.
-Each module will contain two identical ports to provide network redundancy.
+Each unit has two identical ports to provide network redundancy.
 Media dependant variants for 1000BASE-T (for distances up to 90m), 1000BASE-SX (for distances up to 550m) and 1000BASE-LX (for distances up to 10km) are available.

 All external connections to the units are hot pluggable.
-If more than one media type is detected, the system will prefer fibre as its primary connection.
+If more than one media type is detected, the system will prefer fiber as its primary connection.